xmos/lib_src/README.rst

  * Very high quality - SNR greater than 135db (ASRC) or 140db (SSRC), with THD of less than 0.0001% (reference 1KHz)
  * Configurable number of audio channels per SRC instance
  * Reentrant library permitting multiple instances with differing configurations and channel count
- * No external memory or PLL required
+ * No external PLL required

 Components
 ..........